 One of the easiest ways to keep track of your income and expenses is to prepare a simple spreadsheet.
 You can do this by hand using a simple ledger, or you can do it electronically by using a basic database program on the computer.
 Yet another option is to use preset software, where there is little setup involved and you merely have to enter the data as you go along.
-There are several software programs available created specifically for massage therapists, including Massage Office Professional made by Island Software and Customer Pro File made by Land Software.
+There are several software programs available created specifically for massage therapists, including Massage Office Professional made by Island Software.
 A key benefit of using the computer is that many programs allow you to automatically transfer the information to tax forms.

 5 Frequently Asked Questions About Tax Obligations